GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 => "green"
 {% endhighlight %}

-The code above shows how Stoplight works, to create a light we need to set an identifier, at this case 'example'.
-We also need to pass a code block that will be executed, in this case a lambda called 'function'.
-When we have a light, we can run it and the result of code block will be evaluated, we can get the light color too.
+The code above shows how Stoplight works, to create a light we must set an identifier, at this case 'example'.
+We have to pass a code block that will be executed, in this case a lambda called 'function'.

+When we have a light, we can run it and the result will be evaluated and also get the light color.

-Ok, if code works everytime when called this gem is unuseful, but if you have a code that can fail you can use it to avoid some error scenarios.
+Ok, if code works everytime when called this gem is unuseful, but if we have a code that can fail, we can use it to avoid some error scenarios.
 Let's take a look when something goes wrong.

 {% highlight ruby %}
 irb(main):010:0> function = -> { Blargh.new }